Gheo-Tech/blog/_posts/2022-12-19-learning-rust.md

 ## A language for masochists

 I've personally had an amazing experience coding in Rust.
 It is by far the most exciting language I worked with.
 This does not mean that your experience will be similar.
 First, Rust should not be the first programming language you learn.
-If you are new to coding, you should start with a language friendlier for noobs, [like Go](https://go.dev/tour/welcome/1).
+If you are new to coding, [try Go instead](/posts/go-king-of-enterprise).

 Before starting, it's important to know that Rust mandates a specific degree of masochism.
 Working with Rust is like playing Dark Souls: painful but rewarding.
 If you don't know what masochism is, or have never played Dark Souls, think about Rust as a new dimension of life that you are about to experience...